tighu20/LoanSafe/README.md

 A web application which can do real time risk assesment to help drive lending decisions.

-## Companies collaborating with insight, please make sure you use below URL to access the web application(The link on packets you recieved may be obselte.)
+## Companies collaborating with Insight, please make sure you use below URL to access the web application(The link on packets you recieved may be obselte.)
 ## Live application URL: http://35.226.165.34:8080/

 # Motivation